jamee-maker/Academicus/README.md

   I got the idea for this from my google home assistant.
-It periodically asks me for feedback in such a manner, and I then it hit me that somebody at google probably writes the code for that.
+It periodically asks me for feedback in such a manner, and then it hit me that somebody at google probably writes the code for that.